fredfeng/CS292C/projects/proj3/README.md

 1. You're highly encourage to factor a complex proof into multiple smaller lemmas.
 In fact, this is necessary in some cases, because some lemmas needed to be proven by induction by themselves.
 2. Whenever you see an expression of type `bool`, `bool option`, `X option`, or any non-recursive enum type, chances are you need to do a case analysis on it using `destruct`.
 3. Whenever you see an integer comparison **computation** as part of your goal or the current context, like `n <? m`, `n <=? m`, `n =? m`, etc., you should consider doing a case analysis on it.
 In this case, you should destruct the reflection theorem of the target comparison function.
-For example, if you see `n <? m`, you should do `destruct (Nat.ltb_spec n m)`: this will generates two sub-goals, where in each case `n <? m` will be replaced by `true` or `false`, **and** you'll automatically get an additional **proposition** that tells you either `n < m` or `n >= m` so that `lia` can reason about `n` and `m`.
+For example, if you see `n <? m`, you should do `destruct (Nat.ltb_spec n m)`: this will generate two sub-goals, where in each case `n <? m` will be replaced by `true` or `false`, **and** you'll automatically get an additional **proposition** that tells you either `n < m` or `n >= m` so that `lia` can reason about `n` and `m`.

 ### Proof automation

-> Good automation is critical to maintaining your sanity when you do proof engineering in any interactive theorem prover.
+Good automation is critical to maintaining your sanity when you do proof engineering in any interactive theorem prover.

-To make your lives *much* easier, we have provided a magical tactic called `crush`, which is like a mini SMT solver that is extremely power and can automate many tedious proofs.
+To make your lives *much* easier, we have provided a magical tactic called `crush`, which is like a mini SMT solver embedded in Coq that is extremely power and can automate many tedious proofs.
 Specifically, crush can handle:
 - Reasoning about propositional logic: `/\`, `\/`, `->`, `<->`, `~`.
 For this fragment of Coq, `crush` has roughly the same power as Coq's `intuition` tactic.
 - Reasoning about the theory of equalities with constructors.
 For this fragment of Coq, `crush` has roughly the same power as Coq's `rewrite`, `discriminate`, `congruence`, and `inversion` combined.
 - Reasoning about the theory of linear integer arithmetic.
 For this fragment of Coq, `crush` has roughly the same power as Coq's `lia` tactic.